-I. Introduction to the Computer Engineering (CE) Program 1
+I. Introduction to the Computer Engineering (CEN) Program .
+1

 II.
-Objective of the Handbook 1
+Objective of the Handbook .
+1

 III.
-Student Responsibility 1
+Student Responsibility .
+1

 IV.
-Faculty Responsibility 1
+Faculty Responsibility .
+1

-V. Admission and Eligibility to the MS Degree Programs 2
+V. Admission and Eligibility to the MS Degree Programs .
+2

-Eligibility 2
+Eligibility .
+2

-Application 2
+Application .
+2

-Application Deadlines 2
+Application Deadlines .
+2

-GRE Scores 2
+GRE Scores .
+2

-English Proficiency 2
+English Proficiency .
+2

-Personal Statement 2
+Personal Statement .
+2

-Letters of Recommendation 2
+Letters of Recommendation .
+2

-GPA Requirement 3
+GPA Requirement .
+3

-Application Evaluation 3
+Application Evaluation .
+3

-Recommended Academic Preparation 3
+Recommended Academic Preparation .
+3

-Notice of Admission 3
+Notice of Admission .
+3

-Pre-admission Credits and Transfer Credit 3
+Pre-admission Credits and Transfer Credit .
+3

-Transferring Between Programs 3
+Transferring Between Programs .3

 VI.
-MS Degree Requirements 4
+MS Degree Requirements .
+4

 a.
-Degree Requirements.
+Degree Requirements. .
 4

 b.
-Comprehensive Examination 6
+Comprehensive Examination .
+6

 c.
-MS Thesis Option 6
+MS Thesis Option

 d.
-Steps to Preparing for Your MS Defense 6
+Steps to Preparing for Your MS Defense .
+6

 VII .
-General Information 8
+General Information

 a.
-Research Standards for Publication of Thesis 8
+Research Standards for Publication of Thesis

 b.
-Financial Assistance and/or Fellowships 8
+Financial Assistance and/or Fellowships

+or a manetal resolutive and/or a end/or hereby simps .
+0

 c.
 Continuous Enrollment and Leave of Absence Policies

 d.
-Maximum Time Limit9
+Maximum Time Limit

 e.
 Registration Requirements for Research Assistants (RA) and Teaching Assistants (TA)9

 f.
 Satisfactory Progress, Academic Probation, Progress Probation, and Removal9

-1. Satisfactory Progress9
+1. Satisfactory Progress

 2. Academic Probation

 3. Progress Probation

-4. Removal from the CE Program 10
+4. Removal from the CEN Program

 g.
 Academic Integrity

 h.
 CEN 584 Internship (Curricular Practical Training)10

 i.
 Optional Practical Trainging (OPT)13

 j.
 CEN 590 Reading and Conference

 k.
 Engineering Student Organizations13

 1. Instructional Concerns and Course-Related Complaints

-CE Areas of Study
+CEN Areas of Study 16

 Course Descriptions

 Appendix I Prospective Student Study Guide

-I. Introduction to the Computer Engineering Program
+Introduction to the Computer Engineering Program

-Computer Engineering is a multi-disciplinary program that builds on the fundamentals of Computer Science, Electrical Engineering, Industrial Engineering and Applied Mathematics.
-Graduates of this program will have the knowledge and skills necessary to advance the design, system integration, testing, evaluation and deployment of the stateof-the-art hardware and software for systems that include computing, communications and networking (wired and wireless), control functions, sensing, signal processing and actuation.
+Computer Engineering is a multi-disciplinary program that builds on the fundamentals of Computer Science, Electrical Engineering, Applied Mathematics, and Physical Sciences.
+Graduates of this program will have the knowledge and skills necessary to advance the design, system integration, testing, evaluation and deployment of state-of-the-art hardware and software for systems that include computing, communications and networking (wired and wireless), control functions, sensing, signal processing and actuation.

-The MS degree program is intended for students that want to gain knowledge deeper than that provided at the BS level and sufficient for designing and implementing state-of theart systems in industrial research and development positions.
+The MS degree program is intended for students that want to gain knowledge deeper than that provided at the bachelor's degree level and sufficient for designing and implementing state-of the-art systems in research and development positions.
 The program is also appropriate for students contemplating future PhD study and desiring to gain experience in research.
-MS graduates may work under the direction of PhD scientists and engineers in high tech lab settings assisting in developing innovative products and systems that require strong foundational knowledge in the underlying sciences and the ability to synthesize and analyze engineering principles as they relate to the development of new computer engineering technology.
+MS graduates may work under the direction of scientists and engineers in high tech lab settings, assisting in developing innovative products and systems that require strong foundational knowledge in the underlying sciences and the ability to synthesize and analyze engineering principles as they relate to the development of new computer engineering technology.

-II.
-Objective of the Handbook
+I. Objective of the Handbook

 The purpose of this handbook is to provide guidance and information related to admission, degree requirements, and general policies and procedures.
-Please note that in some cases you will find differences between the Graduate Policies and Procedures and the Computer Engineering Program requirements.
-In these cases, CE has established higher standards.
+Please note that in some cases you will find differences between the Graduate Policies and Procedures and the Computer Engineering (CEN) Program requirements.
+In these cases, CEN has established higher standards.
 Students must satisfy both sets of requirements.
 Please note that policies and procedures are occasionally amended to improve the program.
 Changes will be communicated to students through email, and posted bulletin boards.

-III.
+II.
 Student Responsibility